 When making the decision to sell or buy a company there are two ways to structure the deal – as an asset or as a share sale (purchase).
 Each comes with its own pros on cons for both the buyer and the seller, and choosing which one is most appropriate depends entirely on that particular situation.
-Below we have outlined the major differences between the two as well as some of the pros and cons of each.
+At Beacon Advisors, we help you weigh your options Below we have outlined the major differences between the two as well as some of the pros and cons of each.

 A share sale of a business interest transpires when the owner of a company sells shares of the existing corporation to the new owner.

-Share deals usually are fairly straight-forward to negotiate and put a main framework around, however, require longer and more thorough due diligence than an asset deal before moving to closing.
+Share deals usually are fairly straightforward to negotiate and put the main framework around, however, require longer and more thorough due diligence than an asset deal before moving to closing.

 Every business transaction is different, and neither one of these sale types can be universally applied.
 The above pros and cons outlined are by no means exhaustive, thus it is important to consult with a professional intermediary to assess which kind of sale is the right fit for you and your company.